← Back to IAMAW Governance Hub

 Financial Transparency & LM Reporting

-How dues appear to move from the International to District 142 and, where publicly visible, to local lodges, with a member-facing focus on National Airlines and CommuteAir flight attendants.
+How funds appear to move from the International to District Lodge 142 and, where publicly visible, to local lodges, with a member-facing focus on National Airlines and CommuteAir flight attendants.

 Financial Disclosures

 IAMAW finances should be read in layers.
-The International Constitution defines the per-capita and dues framework, District 142 appears as the key airline-sector clearinghouse and servicing layer in the public LM-2 record, and local lodges provide the clearest carrier-specific financial layer when their own annual filings can be independently verified.
+The International sets the top-level constitutional and per-capita structure, District Lodge 142 appears as the key airline-facing clearinghouse and servicing layer in the public annual reports, and local lodges provide the clearest carrier-specific financial layer where a separate annual filing can actually be verified.

-For National Airlines and CommuteAir, the most useful public question is not the entire IAMAW treasury in the abstract, but how the International-to-district structure translates into actual district-level and local grievance, bargaining, and contract-administration support.
-The two carriers do not present the same public trail: CommuteAir has a visible local-lodge LM-3, while National Airlines is much clearer at the district layer than at the local annual-report layer.
+For National Airlines and CommuteAir, the most useful public question is not the entire IAMAW treasury in the abstract, but how the International-to-district structure translates into actual district-level and local bargaining, grievance, and contract-administration support.

 How the Money Flow Works